wilsonmar/wilsonmar.github.io/_posts/2022-12-15-passwordless.md

    But with Passkeys, the best ease-of-use is to have you use the same operating system and app used to register with the website because the private key generated for use with each website are stored in the operating system's specific secrets store.

-   REMEMBER: A Passkey created on Google's Chrome browser will NOT be ordinarily be recognized on your Apple iPhone.
+   REMEMBER: A Passkey created on Google's Chrome browser will NOT be ordinarily be recognized on your Apple iPhone, macOS Safari browser, or any Windows device.

    When using Apple's iPhone, iPad, or macOS, it's easiest if you use Apple's Safari browser.<br />
    When you use Google's Android, it's easiest if you use Google's Chrome browser.

    Where does that put alternative browser vendors such as Firefox, Brave, etc.?
    DoesFIDO2 Passkeys hinder them?
+I think so.

 ## Cross-platform authentication